akvelon/DnA_accelerators/dataflow/ml/salesforce/pytorch/anomaly_detection/README.md

 Original implementation of expansion service used by runner can't be used on a remote machine due to `localhost` set as listening address.
 Instead, we already modified the original implementation of the service to make it available for remote connection.

+To start an expansion service for loading custom PTransform with RunInference, you need to:

 1. Start a cloud compute instance with at least 25 GB of boot disk.
 Port 8088 must be open for incoming connections.
 2. (Optional) Build and test the image locally: `docker build ./pipeline -t exp_service_test` then `docker run -p 8088:8088 exp_service_test`